RamXX/cfjump/README.md

 # cfjump
 Jumpbox Docker image with all required tools to install and operate Cloud Foundry from the command line.
-It works with different install workflows, and includes several tools to work with Ops Manager and other Pivotal-specific components.
+It works with different installation workflows, and includes several tools to work with Ops Manager and other Pivotal-specific components.
 It also includes some IaaS-specific CLI tools for AWS, GCP, Azure, VMware Photon Controller and OpenStack.

 It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker host VM.
 Your mileage on other systems may vary.

-**Warning:** This is a large, 4.91GB image.
-It was designed to give you the user experience of a real jumpbox VM, not to be necessarily used in Concourse.
+**Warning:** This is a large, 5.18 GB image.
+It was designed to give you the user experience of a real jumpbox VM, not to be necessarily used in Concourse or other automated lighter.

-v0.20 includes:
+v0.21 includes:

 ##### Linux
 - Ubuntu:xenial official base image (large, but guarantees a "workstation-like" environment)